 Specific guidance on the following important matters is contained in the Code:

 - Each Covered Person is responsible for using the Company’s computer, data, information, and network systems ethically and legally, and in full compliance with all Company computer, data, information, and network policies and procedures including the Company’s Acceptable Use Guideline (the “Guideline”).
 Each Covered Person must follow all security measures and internal controls for the Company’s computer, data, information, and network systems, including taking cyber-security precautions as set forth in the Guideline.

 - Compliance with Laws, Rules, and Regulations

-- Bribery and Corruption
+- Compliance and Anti-Financial Crime Policy and Bribery and Corruption

 - Civic, Charitable, and Political Activities

 - The Company supports the participation of Covered Persons in civic, charitable, and political activities.
 Each Covered Person is to conduct any such activities in a manner that does not involve the Company or create an appearance of Company involvement, endorsement, sponsorship, or support, and in a manner that does not interfere with his or her duties and responsibilities to the Company or adversely affect the quality or quantity of his or her work product for the Company.

 - Each Covered Person should deal fairly and in good faith with the Company’s customers, suppliers, regulators, business partners, associates, employees, and other persons.
 No Covered Person may take unfair advantage of anyone through manipulation, misrepresentation, inappropriate threats, fraud, bribery, abuse of confidential information, or other similar illegal, dishonest, unethical, or improper conduct.